Getting Started with OLake for MongoDB

 with your MongoDB connection details. - Create a

-with your Writer (Apache Iceberg or AWS S3) connection details. - Run
+with your Writer (Apache Iceberg / AWS S3 / Azure ADLS / Google Cloud Storage) connection details. - Run

 discover